-Selection and assessment are two of the most critical processes in HR management.
-A scientific and evidence-based approach to selection is the base for the employee performance and satisfaction.
-A particular and cost-effective methodology for the assessment is the base for our future organisation’s managing teams.
+Selection and assessment are two of the most critical processes in Human Resources management.
+A scientific and evidence-based approach to selection and cost-effective assessment should be the base for the scientific management of HR.

 Nevertheless, they are often underestimated.

-On the one hand, the selection is often not valid, because it is seldom linked to performance.
-Saying in other words, often the organisation fail in providing scientific evidence of the link between the selection score to a performance criterion measure.
+On the one hand, the selection is often invalid because it is seldom linked to performance.
+In other words, the organisation often fails to provide scientific evidence of the link between the selection score and a performance criterion measure.

-On the other hand, selection and assessment processes are often based on the procedure that, unfortunately, has been proved to be unreliable other than expensive.
+On the other hand, selection and assessment processes are often based on procedures that, unfortunately, has been proven to be unreliable other than expensive.

-This training provides a complete and clear picture of the tools, methodologies and the most effective techniques to be used in selection in an effective and cost-saving way.
+This training provides a complete and clear picture of the tools, methodologies, and most effective techniques to be used in selection in an effective and cost-saving way.

-- A clear picture of the selection process in the context of HRM and of performance measurements.
+- A clear picture of the selection process in the context of HRM and performance measurements.

-- A clear picture of which are the best tools and methodologies to be used in your organisation.
+- A clear picture of the best tools and methodologies to use in your organisation.

-- A practical guide to calculating and provide to your CEO the numeric evidence about the impact that your selection strategy has on future performance and behaviours.
+- A practical guide to calculating and providing to your CEO the numeric evidence about your selection strategy's impact on future performance and behaviours.

 - A process for adding a Competencies Model to your organisation.